 Deaf Health Pathway

-The Deaf Health Pathway provides additional courses, electives, activities and projects over the four years of medical school for those students with interests in the health, language and culture of the Deaf community.
-This Pathway is a student-centered curriculum with faculty support and oversight through the Division of Medical Humanities.
-Admission to the Pathway is through a competitive application process.
-Enrollment is approximately to 10 students each year.
+The Deaf Health Pathway provides seminars for Deaf health disparities education and ASL instruction over the first 2 years of medical school or those students with interests in the health, language and culture of the Deaf community.
+During Phases 3 and 4, there is the option to develop an elective to further your education and create scholarly work regarding the Deaf community.
+This pathway is a community and student-centered curriculum with faculty support and oversight through the Division of Health Humanities.
+No prior ASL or Deaf cultural knowledge is required for admission to the pathway.

 - Appreciate the health disparities between the Deaf community and the general population